core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 then the {{RFC6347}} references can be upgraded to draft-ietf-tls-dtls13-43 without the need for further changes;
 the reference is to 6347 here because that was the stable DTLS reference when the document was last touched by the authors. ]

 This document specifies two CoAP options, the Echo option and the Request-Tag option: The Echo option enables a CoAP server to verify the freshness of a request, which can be used to synchronize state, or to force a client to demonstrate reachability at its claimed network address.
-The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP block-wise Transfer mechanism, which mitigates attacks and enables concurrent block-wise operations.
+The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP block-wise transfer mechanism, which mitigates attacks and enables concurrent block-wise operations.
 These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected using e.g. DTLS ({{RFC6347}}), TLS ({{RFC8446}}), or OSCORE ({{RFC8613}}), provide the additional security features.

 This document updates {{RFC7252}} with a recommendation that servers use the Echo option to mitigate amplification attacks.